 - 150 g cold butter or margarine

 - 50-60 ml cold water

 - A little milk and sugar for the tops.

 - Peel, core and grate the apple.
-Place in a saucepan with the brown sugar, butter, mixed spice and allspice.
+Place in a saucepan with the brown sugar, butter (or margarine), mixed spice and allspice.
 Cook over a low heat for 3-4 minutes until bubbling and well mixed.

 - Add the raisins, cranberries, candied peel, kiddush wine, and tangerine zest and juice.
 Mix well, cover the pan, and leave to cool.

-- Once cold, stir in the nuts and rum.
+- Once cold, stir in the nuts (if using) and rum.
 If the mixture looks a little dry, add a splash more kiddush wine.

 - Put the flour into the bowl of the food processor.
-Cut the butter into cubes and add to the bowl.
+Cut the cold butter (or margarine) into cubes and add to the bowl.
 Process just until a crumbly texture is formed.

 - With the motor running, slowly pour in the water – you may not need all of it.
 Stop as soon as the mixture forms into a ball.